survivejs/site/pages/blog/131-redux-zero-interview.md

 ## How does _Redux Zero_ differ from other solutions?

 _Redux_ is great, but in some cases, it's way too much.
 Maybe you don’t want to add all of that boilerplate to your project.
-Or maybe the learning curve is too steep and you just want something simpler to work with.
+Or perhaps the learning curve is too steep, and you just want something simpler to work with.

 _Redux Zero_, on the other hand, is very simple.
 You don't have to learn about dispatchers and reducers (that's why the name is _Redux Zero_ - because there are zero reducers).